Things To Do In Nungwi Zanzibar

 Cholera you find more at the open food markets.
 Seafood you just want to make sure it is fresh, caught that day/morning.
 Stick to fruits you can peel or require peeling.

 Make sure to wear sunscreen, a hat and sunglasses.
-The sun down this far is quite strong, especially in September to March.
-If you are out on the water, you also want to make sure you are putting sunscreen on the tips of your ears, as well as on the underside of your face, chin etc… The reflection from the water can cause a sunburn as well.
+The sun down this far on the globe, is quite strong, especially in September to March.
+If you are out on the ocean, you also want to make sure you are putting sunscreen on the tips of your ears, as well as on the underside of your face, chin etc… The reflection from the water can cause a sunburn as well.

 Tours Near Nungwi